Highwood Vintage Contoured Strat Saddles

 Fender “vintage style” stamped saddles have been used for decades on Stratocasters and many other S-style guitars.
-Made of bent steel, they are highly adjustable and posses a classic look.
+Made of bent steel, they are highly adjustable and possess a classic look.

 However, for some playing styles, these saddles have a major drawback.
 Even when properly adjusted, the saddle height adjustment screws often extend well above the top of the saddle!